White Mountain School: Academics

-The White Mountain School curriculum is structured in a traditional liberal arts model.
-Each discipline offers a range of courses from introductory-level, Honors, Advanced Placement, to student-designed independent studies.
-Year-long courses are worth one credit; semester courses are worth ½ credit.
-To graduate, students must earn 19 academic credits, including a minimum of 4 credits in English, 2 ½ credits in history, 3 credits in mathematics, 3 credits in science, 2 credits in world language, 1 credit in the arts, ½ credit in philosophy and religious studies and ½ credit in sustainability studies.
+The White Mountain School curriculum was structured in a traditional liberal arts model.
+Each discipline offered a range of courses from introductory-level, Honors, Advanced Placement, to student-designed independent studies.
+Year-long courses were worth one credit; semester courses were worth ½ credit.
+To graduate, students needed earn 19 academic credits, including a minimum of 4 credits in English, 2 ½ credits in history, 3 credits in mathematics, 3 credits in science, 2 credits in world language, 1 credit in the arts, ½ credit in philosophy and religious studies and ½ credit in sustainability studies.
 (The White Mountain School was the first high school in the US to add Sustainability Studies as an academic department.)
 In addition, students must complete two Field Courses per year and a LASR Project.

-The White Mountain School Field Course is a week-long, academic exploration of a specific topic that occurs within an appropriate geographic setting.
-They occur in October and March for five days in length.
-Recent courses have included Poverty, Homelessness and Hunger (Portland, Maine), Adirondack Art and Adventure (New York), Island Culture and Ecology (Acadia National Park, Maine), Avalanche Forecasting (Wyoming & Idaho), A Walk in Thoreau's Shoes (Massachusetts), Gender & Politics: Women's Rights in the US (Washington, DC), Desert Ecology of the Southwest (Tucson, Arizona), Community Service Odyssey (Dominican Republic), Writing for Performance: Exploration of Performing Arts (New Hampshire), Buddhism (The Vermont Zen Center, Shelburne, Vermont), Green Living in the Urban World: Sustainability & Service (Montreal), Carving Up Equations to Carve the Slopes: The Math of Ski and Snowboard Design (Vermont & New Hampshire).
+The White Mountain School Field Course was a week-long, academic exploration of a specific topic that occurs within an appropriate geographic setting.
+It occurred in October and March for five days in length.
+Courses included Poverty, Homelessness and Hunger (Portland, Maine), Adirondack Art and Adventure (New York), Island Culture and Ecology (Acadia National Park, Maine), Avalanche Forecasting (Wyoming & Idaho), A Walk in Thoreau's Shoes (Massachusetts), Gender & Politics: Women's Rights in the US (Washington, DC), Desert Ecology of the Southwest (Tucson, Arizona), Community Service Odyssey (Dominican Republic), Writing for Performance: Exploration of Performing Arts (New Hampshire), Buddhism (The Vermont Zen Center, Shelburne, Vermont), Green Living in the Urban World: Sustainability & Service (Montreal), Carving Up Equations to Carve the Slopes: The Math of Ski and Snowboard Design (Vermont & New Hampshire).

 "LASR" in the White Mountain School LASR Project stands for the general categories that students can pursue: Leadership, Arts, Service and Research.
 Students choose from several approaches to completing the project, including (but not limited to) the following courses: Research Seminar, Art Portfolio, Independent Study, Senior Project, and Field Course Leadership.

 Faculty and advisors

-Every student has a faculty advisor who communicates with parents throughout the year and they serve as a primary liaison between student, family, and teacher.
-67% of the faculty hold advanced degrees as well as a variety of additional certifications.
+Every student had a faculty advisor who communicated with parents throughout the year and served as a primary liaison between student, family, and teacher.
+67% of the faculty held advanced degrees as well as a variety of additional certifications.

 Student body

-The White Mountain School enrolls 123 students from around the country and the world, 49% male and 51% female.
-76% of the student population boards and 24% are day students from surrounding towns.
+The White Mountain School enrolled students from around the country and the world, with roughly equal amounts of male and female students in later years.
+76% of the student population boarded and 24% were day students from surrounding towns.